pohly/enhancements/keps/sig-storage/1698-generic-ephemeral-volumes/README.md

 ### Preventing accidental collision with existing PVCs

-The controller will only create missing PVCs.
-It does not need to delete (handled by garbage collection) nor update (`PodSpec.Volumes` is immutable) existing PVCs.
-Therefore there is no risk that the controller will accidentally modify unrelated PVCs.
+The new controller will only create missing PVCs.
+It neither needs to delete (handled by garbage collection) nor update (`PodSpec.Volumes` is immutable) existing PVCs.
+Therefore there is no risk that the new controller will accidentally modify unrelated PVCs.

 The volume scheduling library and kubelet must check that a PVC is owned by the pod before using it.
 Otherwise they must ignored it.
 This